zuzinkohtun/OldPhoneKeypad/README.md

 # OldPhoneKeypad
 ### 1. About the project
-This project simulates text input from an old mobile phone keypad.
-Each button has a number to identify it and pressing a button multiple times will cycle through the letters on it allowing each button to represent more than one letter
+This project simulates text for an old mobile phone keypad, where multiple button presses represent different characters.
+It interprets input strings composed of digits, spaces, backspace (*), and a send key (#), then outputs the corresponding text message.
+It’s useful for demonstrating input parsing, control flow, and state management in C#.

 ### 2. How to install and run
 1. Clone the repository:
    ```bash